Wakodono/odin-landing-page/README.md

 ## Usage

-To view the landing page simply open the `index.html` file in a web browser
+To view the landing page simply open the link in the about section of this repo

 ## Credits